 ICANN follows a multistakeholder model in which individuals, non-commercial stakeholder groups, industry, and governments play important roles in its community-based, consensus-driven, policy-making approach.

-While the ICANN Board of Directors has the ultimate authority to approve or reject policy recommendations, Supporting Organizations (SOs) and Advisory Committees (ACs) provide valuable input and expertise to the policy-making process.
+ICANN's Supporting Organizations (SOs) and Advisory Committees (ACs) provide valuable input and expertise to the policy-and advice-making process.
 Specifically, the SOs are responsible for developing and making policy recommendations to the Board.
 Similarly, the ACs advise the ICANN Board and, in certain cases, can raise issues for policy development.

 Supporting Organizations (SOs)

 ICANN has three Supporting Organizations that develop and recommend policies concerning the Internet’s technical management within their areas of expertise.
 They are the Address Supporting Organization (ASO), the Country Code Names Supporting Organization (ccNSO) and the Generic Names Supporting Organization (GNSO).

 Advisory Committees (ACs)

 ICANN has four Advisory Committees that serve as formal advisory bodies to the ICANN Board.
 They are made up of representatives from the Internet community to advise on a particular issue or policy area.
 ICANN Bylaws mandate four committees: At-Large Advisory Committee (ALAC), DNS Root Server System Advisory Committee (RSSAC), Governmental Advisory Committee (GAC), and Security and Stability Advisory Committee (SSAC).

 Additionally, there are other relevant groups involved in ICANN’s governance model including: